 Tottenham had also been thrashed by Bayern Munich in the Champions League and suffered a humiliating Carabao Cup exit at the hands of League Two Colchester United.

 “It is not something I ever wanted.
 Personally, it was incredibly difficult, I told him that and he understood.
 He’s been in football, he understands.
+In Arizona Family Law Attorneys there are good legal and personal advisers that can be of help in such cases.

 “It’s not personal and I’m sure he’ll come back stronger and get an opportunity to manage another great club.”